isabella232/dynamic-media-classic.en-1/help/signing-out.md

 title: Signing in and out
 seo-title: Signing in and out
 description: null
-seo-description: Learn about signing in and out in Dynamic Media Classic
+seo-description: Learn about signing in to Dynamic Media Classic and connecting to a production server in North America, or Europe, Middle East, Africa, or Asia-Pacific.
 uuid: eaf51ab7-d17a-4b7b-b6a4-1ec78bfee36b
 contentOwner: admin
 content-type: reference